Dedham Corporate Center station

-Dedham Corporate Center station (signed as Dedham Corporate Center/128) is an MBTA Commuter Rail station in Dedham, Massachusetts.
+Dedham Corporate Center station is an MBTA Commuter Rail station in Dedham, Massachusetts.
 It serves the Franklin/Foxboro Line, and is located just off exit 28 of Interstate 95/Route 128.
 It serves mostly as a park-and-ride location.
 The station consists of two platforms (each a long low asphalt platform with a short high-level platform for accessibility) serving the Franklin/Foxboro Line's two tracks.
 Previous stations named Dedham Junction (1881–1884 and 1888–1899) and Rust Craft (1955–1977) were located near the modern site.

 History

 Dedham Junction

 The Norfolk County Railroad completed their Midland Division from Islington to Boston in January 1855.
 No station was originally located at the modern location, which was in the middle of a swamp until the middle of the 20th century.
 The line passed through several operators and finally to the New York and New England Railroad in 1875.

 In 1881, the NY&NE built a branch from Dedham Junction (near the modern station site) to Dedham to replace the Norfolk County's original route to Dedham.
 This allowed the railroad to (unsuccessfully) compete with the Boston and Providence Railroad's Dedham Loop for Boston-Dedham commuter traffic.
 The branch was closed in 1884, but reopened in 1888 by state commission order.
 In 1890 a short leg allowing Dedham-Islington travel for the Old Colony Railroad's Wrentham Branch was opened; trains using this route skipped Dedham Junction station.
 By 1898, the New Haven Railroad had acquired the Old Colony, NY&NE, and the Boston & Providence.
 With the New Haven having no need for four routes to the small town of Dedham, the southern branch was soon abandoned.
 Service via Dedham Junction ended in 1899 and via Islington in 1904.